Universal quantum computation with symmetric qubit clusters coupled to an environment: Conclusion

 \section{Conclusion}

 In this work, we have put forward a blueprint for scalable universal quantum computation based on 2-qubit clusters (quansistors) protected by symmetry ($\omega$-rotation invariance).
+We find a significant robustness of the proposed universal set against single-qubit and double-qubit $x$- and $z$-rotation errors.
 Embedding in the environment, initialization and readout are achieved by tunnel-coupling each quansistor to four identical semi-infinite leads.
 We show that quansistors can be dynamically decoupled from the leads by tuning their internal parameters, giving them the versatility required to act as controllable quantum memory units.
 With this dynamical decoupling, universal 2-qubit logical operations within quansistors are also symmetry-protected against unbiased noise in their parameters.
 Two-quansistor entangling operations are achieved by resonator-coupling their qubit-splitting frequencies to effectively carry out the $\sqrt{i\mathsf{SWAP}}$ gate, with one qubit coming from each quansistor.
-We have also identified platforms that could implement $\omega$-rotation invariance.
+We have also identified a variety of platforms that could implement $\omega$-rotation invariance.

+The complete tunability of $\omega$-circulant quansistors can be exploited to build highly expressive and trainable parameterized quantum circuits, to be used as the noisy intermediate-scale quantum (NISQ) component of a quantum-classical hybrid machine learning model~\cite{Benedetti2019parameterized,sim2019expressibility,holmes2022connecting}.
+These ideas will be explored in detail in a future publication.